Viktor (wrestler): Various alliances (2015–2018)

 On July 19 at the 2016 WWE draft, The Ascension were drafted to SmackDown, making their debut on the July 26 episode in a WWE World Championship No. 1 Contender's Six-Pack Qualifying Battle Royal, which was won by Apollo Crews.
 At the SummerSlam kickoff, The Ascension competed in a 12-man tag team match where their team lost.
 They then entered the SmackDown Tag Team Championship tournament, where they were eliminated in the first round by The Usos.
 On the September 27 episode of SmackDown Live, The Ascension picked up their first win on the brand, when The Ascension and The Usos defeated Heath Slater, Rhyno and American Alpha (Chad Gable and Jason Jordan) in an eight-man tag team match.
 At 2017 Elimination Chamber, The Ascension competed in a tag team turmoil match for the SmackDown Tag Team Championship where they were the final team eliminated.
 Viktor, alongside Konnor, would later enter the André the Giant Memorial Battle Royal at WrestleMania 33, but both men were eliminated from the match.
 At Money in the Bank (2017), The Ascension lost to Breezango after they claimed responsibility for a vandal attack in their office.
 On the June 27 episode of SmackDown Live, The Ascension was interrogated by Breezango on "Fashion Vice", admitting that they didn't commit the crime and only took responsibility, because they wanted a match at the PPV.
-In September, the duo turned face when they started trying to befriend Breezango during the latters' 'Fashion Files' segments.
+In September, the duo turned face when they started trying to befriend Breezango during the latter's 'Fashion Files' segments.
 On the January 9 episode of SmackDown Live, The Ascension suffered a loss to The Bludgeon Brothers (Harper and Rowan), for a while the duo would only appear as supporting characters in Breezango's Fashion Files skits.
 At WrestleMania 34, Viktor competed in the André the Giant Memorial Battle Royal but failed to win the match.